dominichayesferen/Chicagofier/README.md

 ### Step 5

 Leave the Terminal to do its thing.
+Eventually it'll end up asking you if you'd like to replace Firefox with another browser.
+When it does, choose as you'd like.
+It is your choice if you replace Firefox or not.

+### Step 6

+Leave the Terminal to do its thing, again.
 Eventually it'll end up showing the screen shown in the image below.
 <img src="screenshots/step4.png" alt="Chicago95 Setup"/>

 ### Step 6